Query using metafields

 Problem: Boolean values aren't matching correctly.

-Solution: Try using lowercase true
+Solution: Try using lowercase true or false without quotes:

 Anchor to Issue: Reference field queries failingIssue: Reference field queries failing